 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Many of us can’t — or won’t — start the day without a mug of something warm to drink.
 Whether it’s coffee or tea, a steaming cup of brew is a welcome sight on most mornings.
 So if you’re going to drink something every day, make it as healthy as possible.

 You’ve heard “you are what you eat.”
 But what you drink matters, too!
-More and more studies are unearthing the health benefits of drinking tea, says Kristin Kirkpatrick, MS, RD, LD.
+Here we explore the health benefits of drinking tea.